Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 Beyer Speed Figures

 Beyers are numbers invented by Washington Post turf columnist Andrew Beyer as a way to compare how fast different horses are on different tracks on different days.
 The higher the number, the speedier the horse is supposed to be.
 These numbers may change drastically for a horse from race to race as the horse gets fitter (and thus faster) or has problems.
-The competitor with the highest Beyer for the 2007 Derby is Street Sense.

 Back to Shelley's Kentucky Derby Page